MR

 2. Consider Compassionate Assistance

-There is a chance to access your death benefit if you are in need through policy loans.
-A policy loan allows the policyholder to borrow money from their policy using their cash surrender value as collateral.
+If you need funds, policy loans can provide a means to access your death benefit.
+A policy loan allows the policyholder to borrow money from the policy, utilizing the cash surrender value as collateral.

 Final Thoughts on Life Settlements